 The main learning objective of this Module is to raise the awareness of the importance and the impact of European Union law on the employment and social rights of truck drivers engaged into cross-border road transport.
 Due to the inherent interrelation of different provisions of EU law that is applicable to the cases of cross-border road transport, it is of paramount importance to unravel the particular interrelations between different fields of law together with its implementation in national law in order to understand the core legal problems arising from application of the legal norms.
 Furthermore, the course is intended to accommodate the participants with an opportunity to benefit from mutual learning opportunities by making use of all available legal sources ranging from the Treaties, directives and regulations through case law, which supports the application of EU law.

 Structure of the Module

-This Module consists of five memoranda each depicting a vital topic for the EU cross-border road transport.
-The memoranda serve as a main course material for the enrolled participants.
+This Module consists of five parts each depicting a vital topic for the EU cross-border road transport.

 The first part sets forth the general legal framework depicting the basic operating mechanisms of the European Union internal market with a focus oriented at the personal and material scope of the three fundamental freedoms: free movement of workers, freedom to provide services and freedom of establishment.
 The core principle governing the fundamental freedoms embodied in the Treaties is the principle of non-discrimination, which however as shown, depending on the freedom, may have a different ambit.